openaps/AndroidAPSdocs/docs/CROWDIN/it/Hardware/DexcomG5.rst

 * In xdrip go to Settings > Interapp Compatibility > Accept Treatments and select OFF.
 * If you want to be able to use AndroidAPS to calibrate then in xdrip go to Settings > Interapp Compatibility > Accept Calibrations and select ON.
 You may also want to review the options in Settings > Less Common Settings > Advanced Calibration Settings.
 * Select xdrip in ConfigBuilder (setting in AndroidAPS).
-* If AAPS does not receive BG values when phone is in airplane mode use `Identify receiver` as describe on [xDrip+ settings page](../Configuration/xdrip.md).
+* If AAPS does not receive BG values when phone is in airplane mode use 'Identify receiver' as describe on `xDrip+ settings page <../Configuration/xdrip.md>`_ .

 If using G5 with patched Dexcom app
 ==================================================